 I watch so many entrepreneurs + small business owners trying to have it all.
 To do everything.
 To be everywhere.
 To help everyone.
 (FYI, I used to be the same way.)

 You’re busy with your client, your marketing, launching a new service, going after a new customer group, pitching podcasts + guest blogs, putting together a course, rebranding… and more.
 All at the same time.
 Impossible.

 What I just described is spreading your focus + your energy way too thin.

 - You’re making little progress (if any) in these areas.

 - You’re stressed out, overworked, and overwhelmed.

-- You’re always “busy” but nothing ever seem to take off.
+- You’re always “busy” but nothing ever seems to take off.

 - You’re sacrificing family and personal time just to get more done in your business.